-The Board of Directors (the "Board") of State Street Corporation ("State Street"; or the "Company") has adopted the following Corporate Governance Guidelines to assist the Board in the exercise of its duties and responsibilities and to serve the best interests of State Street and its shareholders.
+Corporate Governance Guidelines Introduction The Board of Directors (the "Board") of State Street Corporation ("State Street"; or the "Company") has adopted the following Corporate Governance Guidelines to assist the Board in the exercise of its duties and responsibilities and to serve the best interests of State Street and its shareholders.
 The Guidelines are intended to be applied in a manner consistent with applicable laws, the rules of any stock exchange on which State Street's common stock is listed and State Street's Articles of Organization and By-laws, each as amended and in effect from time to time.
 The Guidelines are a flexible framework for the conduct of the Board's business and are not intended as a set of legally binding obligations.
 The Board may interpret, modify or make exceptions to the Guidelines from time to time in its sole discretion and consistent with its duties and responsibilities to State Street and its shareholders.
+Role of the Board of Directors State Street's directors, in their role of overseeing the sound management of the Company, have the responsibility to exercise their business judgment in what they believe to be in the best interests of the Company and the shareholders, taking into account the Company's regulatory obligations, the interests of the employees, customers and the community at large, and in so doing enhancing the long-term value of the Company.
+Board Responsibilities and Functions The Board of Directors holds regularly scheduled meetings throughout the year during which the Board and management participate in discussions of a broad array of issues, including the Company's performance, plans and objectives.
+The Board, including through its committees, also attends to specific functions, including - overseeing the business and financial strategies, objectives and risk appetite of the Company; and evaluating, providing counsel on and authorizing major corporate actions; - promoting honest and ethical business practices and conduct, sound corporate governance, an effective risk management framework and system of internal controls, full, fair and timely public disclosure, and avoidance of conflicts of interest; - approving the financial statements and the program for compliance with law; STATE STREET.